dcrypt11/etcmc-node-info/README.md

 ## How to use
 - Make sure to have your pc resolution set to 1920x1080
 - Make sure to have ETCMC Geth running in full screen in the foreground
-- Download to your node the [latest node-info.exe version](https://github.com/dcrypt11/etcmc-node-info/releases/latest) from the repository releases
+- Download to your node the [latest node-info version](https://github.com/dcrypt11/etcmc-node-info/releases/latest) from the repository releases and extract the archive
 - Double-click the exe in order to run it
 - Leave the ETCMC Geth running in the foreground
 - View your json node info by opening a browser and loading http://localhost:8080<br>You can also view the same info in your home network, using the local IP of your device and port 8080 (for example http://192.168.0.101:8080)